savonet/book/language.md

 - : string = "a"
 ```

-For tuples with more elements, there is a special syntax in order to access
+For general tuples, there is a special syntax in order to access
 their elements.
 For instance, if `t` is the above tuple `(3, 4.2,
 "hello")`{.liquidsoap}, we can write